neelsmith/papyrus_to_pixels/docs/classes/zipf/index.md

 To prompt your thinking about language, we'll look at a remarkable phenomenon known as "Zipf's Law".

 Please watch [this video](https://www.youtube.com/watch?v=fCn8zs912OE&pp=ygUKemlwZidzIGxhdw%3D%3D) introducing "The Zipf Mystery".

+There is no written submission for today's class but you should be able to summarize Zipf's Law in a sentence or two.